yamesjamess/feb-24-hackathon-love-riot/README.md

 - [The Noun Project](https://thenounproject.com) - used for generating the logo icon
 - [Flaticon](https://www.flaticon.com) - used to generate love-themed stickers
 - [ChatGPT](https://chat.openai.com/) - used to help research javascript logic and for general coding queries
+- [Canva](http://canva.com) - used for creating graphics, banners etc

 - [beautifytools](https://beautifytools.com/) - used for beautifying code
 - [JSHint](https://jshint.com/) - used to validate JS code